camunda/camunda-docs-manual/site/src/documents/api-references/connect/02-soap/01-connector.html.md

 SoapHttpConnector soap = Connectors.getConnector(SoapHttpConnector.ID);
 ```

-The SOAP connector extends the camunda Connect HTTP connector.
-Which uses
+The SOAP connector extends the camunda Connect HTTP connector, which uses
 the Apache HTTP client in the default implementation.
 To configure the
 client please see the corresponding section in the [HTTP connector docs][].